 demonstrate understanding of the specific research subject.

 recognise the current state of research in the field (the frontier of science).

-write a clear, well-structured and concise review of the matter under study in good academic English.
+write a clear, well-structured and concise review of the matter under study in proper academic English.

-answer questions and engage in discussion concerning the topic.
+answer questions and participate in discussion concerning the topic.